 The Niseko United Shuttle connects the 4 Niseko villages and is free if you have a Niseko United ski pass for the day (the driver will scan your pass when you alight).
 If you don’t have a ski pass just grab a ticket from the dispenser when you board and pay in cash to the driver when you alight.
 The Grand Hirafu shuttle connects Hirafu and Hanazono only, and is free (no need to show any ski pass).

 Do NOT use taxis unless desperate.
+This is not Singapore price, more like London prices.
 Meter starts at JPY530.
 A mere 6km trip will cost at least JPY2,000.